-If the female and male are the exact same species .
-Then the female’s Poké Ball and the male’s Poké Ball each have a 50/50 chance of being passed down.
-Those seeking to pass down Own Tempo to a fancy Rockruff can use this method if you have a female Rockruff with Own Tempo, by the way.
+One is if the female and male are the exact same species.
+Then the female's Poke Ball and the male's Poke Ball each have a 50/50 chance of being passed down.

-If the Pokémon was caught in a Master Ball or a Cherish Ball.
-The former is the ultimate Poké Ball, and the latter is for event Pokémon.
-If the Pokémon within these two ball types are breedable and you breed them, offspring always hatch in a standard Poké Ball.
-Pair with a Pokémon of the same species in a different Poké Ball to change that if you want to.
+The second exception is if the Pokemon was caught in a Master Ball or a Cherish Ball .
+The former is the ultimate Poke Ball, and the latter is for event Pokemon.
+If the Pokemon within these two ball types are breedable and you breed them, offspring always hatch in a standard Poke Ball.

-The other exceptions are Pokémon not found in Sun and Moon or HeartGold and SoulSilver and thus cannot be in an Apricorn Ball (you know, those one-time gifts you got, such as Fast Ball and Moon Ball).
-Porygon is an interesting case, since it was found in earlier games, but is a gift Pokémon in Sun and Moon; therefore it cannot be in a Beast Ball.
+The other exceptions are Pokemon not found in Sun and Moon or HeartGold and SoulSilver and thus cannot be in an Apricorn Ball.
+Porygon is an interesting case, since it was found in earlier games, but is a gift Pokemon in Sun and Moon; therefore it cannot be in a Beast Ball.